 Yes, drunk driving accident victims are able to sue the bar or establishment that overserved the driver responsible for their injuries.
 This may be done on the grounds of Illinois dram shop laws.

-Unlike in most other states with dram laws, Illinois does not require that the establishment knowingly or negligently overserved the customer.
+Unlike most other states with dram laws, Illinois does not require that the establishment knowingly or negligently overserved the customer.
 According to Illinois’ Dram Shop Act, found in the 235 ILCS 5/6-21, a drunk driving accident lawyer only needs to prove that the establishment served the drunk driver.
-And, the driver operated a vehicle while his or her blood alcohol content was over the legal limit and the motor vehicle accident caused or resulted in the victim’s injuries.
+They must also prove that the driver operated a vehicle while his or her BAC exceeded .08 and that their impaired driving caused the victim’s injuries.

 To successfully sue the establishment, the plaintiff must be able to prove three things: